SiaFoundation/docs/sia-integrations/s3-integrations/nextcloud.md

 This guide requires that you have a working installation of `renterd`.
 If you have not already installed `renterd`, you will need to do so before continuing.

 {% hint style="warning" %}
-Make sure to configure S3 when installing `renterd` as this will be required later on.
+Make sure to configure S3 when installing `renterd`, as this will be required later on.
 {% endhint %}

 {% embed url="https://docs.sia.tech/v/current/renting/setting-up-renterd" %}